'He was a hardworking man:' Family mourns man killed in crash

 Brock says he and another witness shared the concern of the driver being impaired at the scene to officers.

-After Jennifer Rojas heard the driver of the Cadillac may have been impaired, she was concerned.
+After Rojas heard the driver of the Cadillac may have been impaired, she was concerned.

 "He should have been arrested on the spot," said Rojas.